-This document is an extension of the qualification specification for the NCFE CACHE Level 3 Technical Occupational Entry in Senior Healthcare Support (Diploma) (610/3988/3) and contains the Mental Health Support optional units for this qualification.
+This document is an extension of the qualification specification for the NCFE CACHE Level 3 Diploma in Healthcare Support (610/2160/X) and contains the Mental Health Support optional units for this qualification.
 The optional unit document must be used alongside the mandatory qualification specification as this contains generic information that is not repeated in the optional units document.
 Both documents can be found on the qualification's page on the NCFE website.

+Tasks have not been provided for these optional units; however, tasks for these units will be available upon request.
 Please ensure you check the rules of combination (RoC) using the qualification specification.